stt-datacore/website/static/crew/sullivan_michael_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 10
-events: 7
+events: 8
 in_portal: true
 published: true
 ---

-[_His fingernails seem a bit ragged for a Bartender_](https://www.youtube.com/watch?v=SUZaGjfVLCM&t=5)...and his MED a bit high.
+His fingernails seem a bit ragged for a Bartender...and his MED a bit high.
 But his only chances to use it in the future would seem to be Hologram events and/or a Romantic mega - the latter of which has a pool of crew which may have ballooned too big to be of any use.
 Be a lad and give him fair haven in your cryostasis vault.